 Issues of market design, regulatory reform, policy incentives, and business and financing models cut across all of these areas.
 The challenge of coordination and system operation accompanying these innovations are also considerable, adding to the complexity of the power system and requiring a combination of flexibility, forecasting, planning, and control that can enable these demand-side activities while maintaining grid stability.
 Given the plurality of current regulatory and policy frameworks (both in the U.S. and abroad), this will obviously play out differently in different contexts.
 But whatever the policy/regulatory context, each of these cross cutting issues will need to be approached in a manner that leverages the innovations at the technical level.

 Thus, dynamic pricing and improved retail electricity markets could provide important means for realizing the benefits of these innovations in restructured markets.
-Likewise, rules that allow for the aggregation and bidding of demand response into wholesale power markets (FERC Order 745), or demand reductions associated with EE installations – see PJM’s Demand Response (or Forward) Capacity Markets – provide alternative ways to incentivize demand response in the absence of dynamic retail pricing.
+Likewise, rules that allow for the aggregation and bidding of demand response into wholesale power markets (FERC Order 745), or demand reductions associated with EE installations – see PJM’s rules for treatment of demand response in forward capacity markets – provide alternative ways to incentivize demand response in the absence of dynamic retail pricing.
 A review of regulatory proceedings in the United States reveals that several states are examining structural market changes that may increase markets for demand response and distributed generation.
 In September 2013, for example, the California Public Utility Commission initiated a rulemaking that proposed a market design under which utilities would procure demand response from a competitive market managed by the California Independent System Operator, rather than the current utility-managed demand response “programs” (R.13-09-011).
 Similarly, in December 2013 the New York Public Service Commission declared that they and “other policy makers can no longer afford to think of energy efficiency and distributed clean energy resources as peripheral elements of the electric system that require continuous government support.
 Rather, the time has come to manage the capabilities of these customer-based technologies as a core source of value to electric customers (Case 07-M-0548)”.
 It is clear that regulators are examining market designs that will advance the adoption of the technologies and new business models.

 In all these areas, the use of information and communications technology (ICT) systems is increasing rapidly, enhancing the level of information exchange between customers and utilities (Lovins, 2011).
 As an example the increased data coming from Smart Grid systems and monitoring technologies such as Phasor Measurement Units (PMUs) are changing historical consideration of data management.
-Big data issues in general are now a core part of the power sector, along with associated privacy and cyber security issues (Jones, 2013).
+Big data issues in general are now a core part of the power sector, along with associated privacy and cyber security concerns (Jones, 2013).
 As a result of the many interacting issues, analytics and planning must also evolve to appropriately reflect this dynamism of demand.
 This has implications for regulatory frameworks governing resource planning to shorter term modeling for the sub-hourly and sub-second timeframes.